macleod-ee/FirefoxSidebar/readme.md

   - Support for Tab Containers with visual identification
   - Pinned tabs (right click to close)
   - Simplified design (smallest compared to any other) by using Firefox 133, for older versions.
   - Longest lasting and oldest (and first?) major dynamic firefox sidebar extension w/ regular updates.

+## Note as of 2025.02.09
+This version is now available in (at  least) the developer-edition, unknown in stable.
+The activation of the new native vertical tab subsystem is now even easier, the instructions below are updated. **This overrides the default vertical tab subsystem, replaces it with Sidebery (or TST), and allows for *dynamic indentation***.

+- This is now using (and replaces!) the new built in Firefox 134<?>+ vertical tabs, make sure you are updated.
+- This allows you to replace it with any of your preferred vertical tab extension options:
+    - Sidebery (preferred), TreeStyleTabs, etc.
+- If you are still on an older version of Firefox, please check the releases page for the older versions.

 # Instructions (setup)